jim-collier/x9bash5-template/Shell script comparison.md

 	- Strong typing, data structures, math and array features, better error-handling.
 		- YSH in particular is just super-elegant specifically for system shell scripting, for things like CI/CD glue.
 - Cons:
 	- Both are actually *slower* than Bash, sometimes significantly so.
-Which is alone is a disappointing requirements deal-breaker.
+Which depending on the specific script use-case, may very well be a deal-breaker.
 		- This is expected to improve over time for both projects, but that's not something to bank on.
 	- No live debuggers AFAIK.
-	- YSH seems kind of janky in terms of how the runtime is built, and executes, but that may not matter in daily use.
+	- YSH seems kind of janky in terms of how the runtime is built, and executes - but that may not matter in daily use.
-	- YSH harder to obtain.
+	- YSH is harder to obtain.
-	- Uncommon.
+	- Both are uncommon.

 Verdict: ❌.
 Possibly perfection as system shell scripting languages (esp YSH).
-But the cons (esp speed) unfortunately outweigh that.
+But the cons (esp speed) unfortunately outweigh that, in terms of our documented requirements.

 ### Powershell Core